We are currently in Tier 1 mitigations (with mitigation measures).

 CURRENT CASES BY ZIP CODE FROM WILL COUNTY HEALTH DEPT – CLICK HERE

-State Coronavirus (COVID-19) Website – The state has launched a website dedicated to COVID-19 that includes a wide variety of resources.
+State Coronavirus (COVID-19) Website – The state has a website dedicated to COVID-19 that includes a wide variety of resources.
 The site also has information on programs for financial assistance for small businesses.

 To receive daily updates about COVID-19 from the Illinois Department of Public Health, all Illinoisans with a mobile phone can opt-in HERE